mklimek1/final-project/phrase-02-results.md

 Table syntax is rendered normally:

 ![table-error](resources/images/screenshots/pasted-image-20230518223042.png)
-*Figure 3: table syntax in Phrase editor*
+*Figure 3: Table syntax in Phrase editor*

 As a result, the table does not work in the output file.